|Guide||♦||23 Triplogs||Active Topic|

 See both sides of the Thunder Mountains...

-History: The Carr Peak trail owes much of its character to disaster.
+The Carr Peak trail owes much of its character to disaster.
 A massive wildfire in 1977 combined with unusually heavy rains to burn and wash away much of the vegetation and soil from the rocky slopes of Carr Peak.
-Where once there were stands of pine and fir rich enough to support a number of profitable sawmill operations, there are now large open meadows, aspen stands and exposed, open mountainside.
-A second major fire in 1991 removed even more forest cover - and subsequent fires including the Monument Fire in 2011 have continued to ravage the slopes.
-The upside of this intensive fire regime, however, is the opening of the landscape to incredible views and impressive summer wildflower displays unique among the sky island ranges.
+Once there were stands of pine and fir rich enough to support several profitable sawmill operations, there are now large open meadows, aspen stands, and exposed open mountainside.
+A second major fire in 1991 removed even more forest cover - and subsequent fires, including the Monument Fire in 2011, have continued to ravage the slopes.
+However, the upside of this intensive fire regime is the opening of the landscape to incredible views and impressive summer wildflower displays unique among the sky island ranges.

-Hike: We believe this hike is best done clockwise, starting the day with the climb up to the Carr Peak summit.
+We believe this hike is best done clockwise, starting the day with the climb up to the Carr Peak summit.
 This way, you hit the peak still fresh and energized.
-There are a number of access points for the Carr Peak Trail, the lowest being via the Old Sawmill Spring trail out of the Reef Townsite campground.
+There are several access points for the Carr Peak Trail, the lowest being via the Old Sawmill Spring trail out of the Reef Townsite campground.
 There are also two higher access points from the upper Ramsey Vista campground - one just below the campground itself and one inside the campground.
-This description leaves from this upper most trailhead, as this is also its finish point at the end of the Comfort Springs Trail.
+This description leaves from this uppermost trailhead, as this is also its finish point at the end of the Comfort Springs Trail.